K. Balaji: Early life

-Balaji was born to Krishnamachari and Janaki Devi in Chennai, Tamil Nadu.
+Balaji was born in a Tamil family to Krishnamachari and Janaki Devi in Madras, Madras Presidency.
 He was the grandson of colonial era advocate T. Rangachari.

 He started acting at an early age, when he performed in school plays and amateur theatre shows.

 Career

-Balaji contacted S. S. Vasan, then owner of Gemini Studios in 1951, looking for work.
+Balaji contacted S. S. Vasan, then owner of Gemini Studios, in 1951, looking for work.
 He was offered a minor role in Auvaiyar, in which he played the Hindu god Muruga.

 Balaji soon understood that he was better off playing a villain or the hero's understudy with a negative angle in films that included Padithaal Mattum Podhumaa, Bale Pandiya, En Kadamai and Thillana Mohanambal.